Bachmann Industries: Big Haulers and Spectrum large scale models

-In 1988 Bachmann started to produce large scale (also known as G Scale or garden scale) train sets called the Big Haulers.
-They were first introduced in sets consisting of a locomotive, one or two freight cars and a caboose, Set 90100 was the first set.
+In 1988, Bachmann started to produce large scale (also known as G Scale or garden scale) train sets called the Big Haulers.
+They were first introduced in sets consisting of a locomotive, one or two freight cars and a caboose, Set 90,100 was the first set.
 The locomotives were battery powered and were radio controlled.
-In 1989 they began making train sets using track powered electric locomotives.
-In 1989 Bachmann also began selling locomotives, freight cars, and passenger cars as separate items.
+In 1989, they began making train sets using track powered electric locomotives.
+In 1989, Bachmann also began selling locomotives, freight cars, and passenger cars as separate items.
 Since the early years Bachmann introduced a high quality line of prototype 1:20.3 locomotives and rolling stock in their Spectrum Line.

 Williams

-In 2007 Bachmann purchased the Williams Electric Trains company, which has allowed the company to expand into the O scale market.
+In 2007, Bachmann purchased the Williams Electric Trains company, which has allowed the company to expand into the O scale market.
 Williams offers a more "traditional" train layout reminiscent of the 1950s, with diesel engines, and rolling stock similar in look to the same O gauge products introduced by Lionel Trains during the golden ages of model railroads.
 Steam engines include semi-scale and scale representations.
 Williams by Bachmann has produced a new 44 ton switcher that has been introduced in 2015 the company still remains a value leader in the O gauge segment.

 Today and DCC

 In an effort to fill the quality gap between the Spectrum brand and the regular Bachmann trains, Bachmann introduced a mid-ranged "Bachmann plus" series in 1992 when production was moved to China.
 Eventually the entire standard product line would be upgraded to the quality level of the plus series, which led to the drop of the plus series and the birth of the current silver series in 1997.
 Bachmann doubled the MSRP of its products, and cars are now packaged in clear plastic display jewel cases.
 In 2001, Bachmann started to produce trains in On30 scale (O scale on HO tracks).
-In 2002, Bachmann introduced its Thomas and Friends range in H0 scale.
+In 2002, Bachmann introduced its Thomas & Friends range in H0 scale.
 In 2007, a new line of structures was released.
 In 2010, Bachmann released several Garden Scale models of Thomas & Friends characters, a range which has seen steady releases since.
 In 2019, it was announced that the Thomas license would also see releases in N scale beginning in 2020.

 Since 2006 Bachmann has been concentrating on implementing a Digital Command Control ("DCC") system and products in its product lines, with the help and partnership of the German company, Lenz Elektronik, GmbH.
 Bachmann released its Dynamis DCC system in 2007 which enabled Bachmann to catch up technologically with other DCC companies.
 Currently, Bachmann's HO scale Spectrum line offers DCC on-board options, while the vast majority of its N scale Spectrum lines are DCC-ready.